Register for (ISC)² Training & Examinations

 - You will be required to present two acceptable forms of identification.

-- You will be asked to provide your signature, submit to a palm vein scan, and have your photograph taken.
+- You will be required to provide your signature, submit to a palm vein scan*, and have your photograph taken.
 Hats, scarves and coats may not be worn in the testing room, or while your photograph is being taken.

 - The Test Administrator (TA) will give you a short orientation, and then will escort you to a computer terminal.
 You must remain in your seat during the examination, except when authorized to leave by test center staff.
 You may not change your computer terminal unless a TA directs you to do so.